conanzhangtech/CDT_phishing_m3/README.md

 > apt install git
 ## INSTALLATION

-#### In this section, I will be explaining how to put the files into your web server and ensure it loads.
+#### In this section, we will be explaining how to put the files into the webserver and ensure it loads.

-1. Clone the git respository into your web server.
+1. Clone the git repository into the webserver.
 > git clone https://github.com/conan97zhang/CDT_phishing_m3.git
-2. Move the CDT_phishing_m3 folder into your nginx web server's root directory and rename it into m3.
+2. Move the CDT_phishing_m3 folder into the Nginx web server's root directory and rename it into m3.
 > mv -r CDT_phishing_m3 /var/www/html/m3
-3. Associate the domain name hotspot.wireless with out localhost ip address.
+3. Associate the domain name hotspot.wireless without localhost IP address.
 > nano /etc/hosts
 3.1 Amend the following line from